General enquiries: 0800 326 5559

 Recognising the warning signs of alcoholism in others is incredibly difficult, so being able to spot them in your own behaviour might feel impossible.

-Indeed, recognising your own harmful behaviours is hard, especially since many who suffer with the condition tend to be in denial about their destructive relationship with alcohol.
+Indeed, recognising your own harmful behaviours is hard, especially since many who suffer from alcoholism tend to be in denial about their destructive relationship with alcohol.
+[4]

 Here are some questions to ask yourself in order to assess whether you have an unhealthy dependence on alcohol: